John-Abbott-College/6P3-Notes/lectures/reterminal-setup/index.md

 - Make the following customizations (you will need to click through all 3 tabs at the top).
     - Set a unique username and password.
         - **Do not use the defaults or forget these**. *You will need to reimage your reTerminal if you do.*
-    - Set a hostname (suggestion: `username-pi`)
+    - Set a hostname (suggestion: `RE-XX`, matching the code on your reTerminal kit.)
     - Enable SSH with password authentication.
-    - Configure the wireless LAN for the lab network:
+    - Try configure the wireless LAN to connect to the JAC wifi network:
-        - SSID: `P326-hotspot`
+        - SSID: `jac-BYOD` (double check the spelling of this)
-            - NOTE: there is no whitespace.
-Take care your SSID matches exactly.
-        - Password: `420-6P3-ill-subliminal`
+        - Password: (your JAC password)
-            - NOTE: take care your password matches exactly
         - Wireless LAN country: `CA`
     - Set locale settings: `America/Montreal`
     - Disable telemetry.